2017, 2018 Acura RDX Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new Acura RDX, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Acura RDX, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Acura MDX Invoice Prices

 Acura TLX Invoice Prices

 This smaller luxury crossover SUV combines a smooth ride with a strong engine and responsive handling.
 It balances this performance with a quiet, roomy interior and refined styling.
 The 2017 RDX is an excellent choice for any driver looking for an upscale SUV at a great price.

 The 2017 Acura RDX’s 3.5-liter V-6 engine puts out a robust 279 horsepower and 252 pound-feet of torque, more than enough to deliver a satisfying and immediate response at nearly all speeds.
 Its relatively small size translates to nimble handling and excellent maneuverability in tight spaces.
 The overall effect of this well thought out and balanced design is that the RDX is always a pleasure to drive.

 The interior of the 2017 Acura RDX reflects the design philosophy of combining luxury and sport.
 The cabin is both spacious and quiet, and the second row features an abundance of legroom to accommodate even the tallest passengers comfortably.
 The seats are stylish, comfortable, and five adults can sit easily without discomfort.
 The rear seats can be folded down to open up an astonishing 61.3 cubic feet of storage room.